benedikt-mayer/benedikt-mayer.github.io/projects/radio.md

 &nbsp;

-You can find the project on [github](https://github.com/benedikt-mayer/nfcradio) and the instructions on [intructables](https://www.instructables.com/id/NFC-Timeline-Radio/).
+You can find the code on [github](https://github.com/benedikt-mayer/nfcradio) along with installation instructions.

+&nbsp;

+We've also written a detailed instruction guide featured on [intructables](https://www.instructables.com/id/NFC-Timeline-Radio/).

+&nbsp;

+It contains all the laser cutting files, part recommendations, fritzing sketches as well as a plethora of images of the construction processes.
 :::
 :::